 Create a Calm and Cozy Home This January

-My favorite time of year is early January.
+My favorite time of year is mid-January.
 By then, the holiday decorations are organized and stored away.
 My home feels less cluttered and I can finally breathe a sigh of relief.
 Don’t get me wrong, I love the holidays, but by New Year’s Day, I’ve hit my limit.
 No more holiday music.
 No more packages.
 No more chaos.
 I find myself craving calm.
 I’m in the mood to purge what no longer serves me or my home.
 I want my home to feel peaceful and cozy.

 eyeglasses and cup of tea on the stacks of books